maxdatascience/Inform_customers/docs/_build/html/_sources/index.rst.txt

 ..
-Inform_customers documentation master file, created by sphinx-quickstart on Mon Dec 30 23:07:35 2019.
+Inform customers documentation master file, created by sphinx-quickstart on Tue Dec 31 17:01:45 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Inform_customers's documentation!
+Welcome to Inform customers's documentation!
 ============================================

 .. toctree::